 Korean employers don’t have the convenience of being able to conduct in-person interviews because most people apply for positions from their home country.
 Therefore, whether a school requests an interview with you depends on a few small variables: the recruiter’s input, your resume, your photo and sometimes a cover letter.

 Your resume is the first thing a school will look at.
-Creating a quality resume that is relevant to the type of jobs you’re applying for – English teaching positions – is an easy way to leave a postive impression.
-A great resume will deinitely generate more interest with employers but a lousy resume will do the complete opposite, leaving the employer with a negative perception.
+Creating a quality resume that is relevant to the type of jobs you’re applying for – English teaching positions – is an easy way to leave a positive impression.
+A great resume will definitely generate more interest with employers but a lousy resume will do the complete opposite, leaving the employer with a negative perception.

 Just remember, you’re going to Korea to teach English so schools don’t care if you have a degree in rocket science or working experience at a law firm.
 Schools are more interested in ‘social’ people who will be able to connect with students and keep their interest through a 40 minute class.
 Ultimately the employers want to know that you’re friendly, comfortable working with people and have a legitimate interest in teaching.